List of Dexter characters: George King

-George King aka George Washington King, an alias for Jorge Orozco, was the main antagonist of Season 3 along with Miguel Prado.
-Conscripted into the Nicaraguan army, he rose to the rank of captain in the Resistencia Nicaragüense, heading an interrogation unit.
+George "The Skinner" King aka George Washington King, an alias for Jorge "El Fierro" Orozco, was the main antagonist of Season 3 along with Miguel Prado.
+Conscripted into the Nicaraguan army, later he rose to the rank of captain in the Contras, heading an interrogation unit.
 Orozco tortured and killed people for a living, earning the nickname "The Blade".
 His time in the army left him with a deep need for respect.
 Orozco left the army and moved to Miami, founding and becoming boss of his own tree-trimming company.

 When Freebo, a petty criminal, disappeared (killed by Dexter) while in debt to Orozco, Orozco resolved to hunt him down and make him pay for his affront, though Dexter saw this as a transparent excuse for his own sociopathic needs.
 As Debra Morgan met with Freebo's old associates in an attempt to find him, Orozco trailed her, covertly watching their homes under the cover of trimming their trees, and eventually kidnapped each of them, tortured them for information and killed them, taking a patch of skin from each victim, for which he was dubbed "the Skinner".

 Upon questioning, Orozco deflected attention to one of his violent employees; but when the employee learned Orozco was involved, he had a near-panic attack, causing the police to focus on Orozco.
 The police then set up Anton Briggs, a former confidential informant, as bait by making him seem to know where Freebo was.
 Orozco kidnapped and tortured Briggs, but Debra and Joey Quinn interrupted, saving Briggs's life and forcing Orozco to flee.

 The man-hunt continued, escalating when Dexter framed Orozco for ADA Miguel Prado's death (in reality by his own hands), but Dexter was ultimately captured and abducted by Orozco, having been told by Prado that only Dexter knew where Freebo was.
 Orozco intended to torture and skin Dexter for information, but instead Dexter effectively stripped him of his control (by revealing the truth that Freebo was long dead), then broke free.
 In a brutal fist-fight, Dexter broke Orozco's neck, killing him.
 The police arrived, having tracked down Orozco's hideout, but Dexter avoided detection by dropping Orozco's body in front of one of the speeding squad cars, making it look as if the collision caused the death.
 Getting hit by the car skinned his face; Debra joked that "what goes around comes around".